Matrix3600/msvc-libs/README.md

 - Visual Studio is installed.
 The script attempts to detect the Visual Studio installation directory, but it may not work for you.
 In this case, you can:

   * Either specify this installation directory in the variable at the beginning of the script;
   * Either open the "_Developer Command Prompt for VS_" via the Start menu shortcut.
-The necessary environment variables will then be set automatically.
+It sets the necessary environment variables automatically.

 - Visual Studio is not installed.
 If you downloaded the files as shown above, simply place the script and its